Alexandria City Public Schools Guide: Back to School in 2022

 Alexandria's location near Washington, D.C., makes it ideal for many people to attend college, especially if they plan to work in politics, law, or similar areas.
 There are about 44 colleges and universities located near Alexandria.
 These are all schools within 20 miles of the city.
 This is made up of five public colleges or universities, four community colleges, and 35 private colleges and universities.

-There are three schools located within the city limits itself.
+There are four schools located within the city limits itself.
 Those include:

 - Virginia Commonwealth University, which is a satellite campus with programs aimed at grad students